kevinalbert14/Roll_Off/README.md

 # Preprocessing

-Every images which we have received was in a different dimension so, As part of pre-processing, we have downsized all images to 320*180 before we start using the images.
+Every image which we received was in a different dimension, As part of pre-processing, we downsized all images to 320*180 before we start using the images.

-Also, we have converted the images into grayscale, so that the CNN model will able to provide better accuracy regardless of diminising image resolution and quality.
+Also, we have converted the images into grayscale, so that the CNN model will be able to provide better accuracy regardless of diminishing image resolution and quality.

 ### Short summary about the list of other steps involved in preprocessing